 As Universal Prompt support becomes available for Duo applications, you'll find links to the application instructions here.

 Microsoft Azure Active Directory: The prompt for this application is hosted within Duo's cloud service, so we've already made the application updates necessary to support the Universal Prompt experience.
 No further action needed at this time.

 Duo Single Sign-on: Duo Single Sign-On is a SAML identity provider hosted in Duo's cloud service.
 Any SSO service provider application that uses Duo Single Sign-On is ready for the Universal Prompt, including Duo Central.
 No further action needed at this time.

-Duo Web SDK 4.0: Python and Java client libraries for adding Duo Prompt to your applications.
+Duo Web SDK 4.0: Python, Java, and PHP client libraries for adding Duo Prompt to your applications.
 Update existing Web SDK v2 applications.

 Duo OIDC standards-based Auth API: An API for adding Duo Prompt to your application in any language.
 Update existing Web SDK v2 applications.

 Atlassian Confluence: Upgrade to the Duo v2 plugin.

 Atlassian Jira: Upgrade to the Duo v2 plugin.